slaFFik/buddypress-groups-extras/readme.txt

 * Edit pages data in Group Admin area using WP RichEditor (with embedding content that WordPress supports!)
 * Display / hide page, where all groups pages will be displayed (and rename it too)
 * Reorder pages

-And even more in PRO version:

-* include groups pages and fields into global groups search
-* have a flexible access management to allow members see groups extra content only when they have rights (soon)
-* several groups top levels pages (soon)
-* group blog (collaborative or not) posts (soon)
-* group polls (soon)
-* and much more.

 Make your groups full of possibilities!